It is a light tank of the Italian army. Tankette rather than a light tank. It still weighs about 3 tons.

 Now I’m assembling the leaf spring suspension and rolling wheels.
 It collapses as soon as it gives a little vibration.

 Only a few photo-etched parts are included.

 Just after assembling the partially connected caterpillar.
 Even if I’m familiar with tanks, it was quite difficult, as driving wheel fastening was not quite stable.
 I think that the fine adjustment is possible that I assemble them without the time from the wheels to the caterpillar track parts.

 There are two big square hatches.
-Because the tank is ultra-small, it looks like cramped looking at the package.
+Because the tank is ultra-small, it looks cramped looking at the package.

 Because it assembles from a box set, it is self-responsibility that the combination is bad.
 If there is a more clear part-to-part guide, it may have been assembled exactly.